bus710/electronjs-and-p5js/README.md

 Vsode became so popular as a proper IDE for various projects.
 - https://code.visualstudio.com/
 - After downloding, just run the executable as well.
-- I use Vim and Debugger-for-Chrome extensions.
+- I prefer Vim extension but as you like.

 ## Kick Off